EightyThreeCreative/ShineUpdater/README.md

 `automaticallyChecksForUpdates`: Whether or not the app automatically checks for updates on launch.
 If this is changed to `false`, the app will only check for updates and notify when the `checkForUpdates()` func is called.

 `showReleaseNotes`: Whether or not to show release notes from the App Cast in the update dialog.

+`updateDialogDelay`: Adds a delay to the presentation of the update dialog on launch.
+Useful if the app UI takes a moment to load or if there is a splash screen to avoid.

 ## Version Numbers